Translated by Satomi Ohba

 There are coin lockers near the fifth station of Yoshida trail.
-You can leave luggage that you don’t need to climb further.
+You can leave the luggage that you don’t need to climb further here.

 To The Summit!

-In my case, the schedule for climbing was as below.
-For each climber, the schedule might be slightly different, depending on the weather or health conditions.
+Please note that this is just a recommended schedule.
+For each climber, the schedule might be slightly different, depending on the weather and health conditions.

 This is how the summit looks from the fifth station.
-It looks so close as if you only had to run up and get there.
-But, in fact, you have to climb seven hours to get there.
+It looks like you only have to do a short run to get up there.
+However, you have to climb seven hours to get there.

-The fifth station is an open area with many hikers buying souvenirs, having a snack, or preparing to climb up.
-Climbers with few equipment can enjoy the hiking trail only up to the sixth station.
+The fifth station is an open area where many hikers buy souvenirs, having a snack, or preparing to climb up.
+Climbers with less equipment can enjoy the hiking trail up to the sixth station.

 From the Sixth to the Eighth Station

-Prepare for serious climbing from the sixth station on.
-Try to concentrate on breathing in and out deeply, and climbing in your own pace.
-The path isn’t that safe, so be careful of falling rocks and slippery areas.
+Prepare for more serious climbing from the sixth station on.
+Try to concentrate on breathing in and out deeply, and climbing at your own pace.
+The path isn’t completely safe, so be careful of falling rocks and slippery areas.

 From the eight station, the path becomes partly rock climbing.
-There are only ropes or chains showing the way, so be careful to step only on secure rocks.
+The ropes or chains are only for showing the way, so be careful to step only on secure rocks.

-There are 20 cottages on the Yoshida trail (August 2014).
-I recommend making a detailed plan like “Sleep at the X cottage of X station, start at XX:00 AM, and see the sunrise from the top!”.
+There are only a few cottages on the Yoshida trail.
+I recommend making a detailed plan like “Sleep at the X cottage of X station, start climbing at XX:00 AM to see the sunrise from the top!”.
 You should move based on that plan, making sure you have enough time to go to the cottage you have in mind and rest there.

-I arrived at “Taishi-kan”, the cottage on the eight station at 17:00, had supper there, got some sleep, and started climbing for the summit at 2:00 AM.
-At the cottage, the average price for a cup noodle soup is 700 yen, and 500 ml bottled drinks are 500 yen (depends on the altitude).
-To use the toilet you will be required to pay a 100 yen fee; some toilets require 200 yen.
+I stayed at “Taishi-kan”, the cottage on the eighth station at 17:00 and had dinner there as well as some rest.
+I started climbing to the summit at 2:00 AM.
+At the cottage, the average price for a cup noodle soup is 700 yen, and 500 ml bottled drinks are 500 yen as well (depends on the altitude).
+To use the toilet you will be required to pay a 100 yen fee, some toilets even require 200 yen.

-Toilets are charged and they are either bio-toilets (decomposed by microorganism) or the simple sewage type.
+Toilets are usually either bio-toilets (decomposed by a microorganism) or the simple sewage type.
 The picture above is the simple sewage type.
-You will have to wash the dispose using this flushing gun, but please try to use as little water as possible because water at high altitudes is precious.
+You will have to flush by using this flushing gun.
+Please try to use as little water as possible because water at high altitudes is precious.